DimensionDataResearch/terraform-provider-ddcloud/docs/resource_types/ssl_offload_profile.md

 * `certificate` - (Required) The Id of the SSL domain certificate to use.
 * `chain` - (Optional) The Id of the SSL certificate chain (if any) to use.
 * `ciphers` - (Optional, Computed) SSL ciphers to use.
-  If not specified, then CloudControl will a default selection of ciphers (see the CloudControl documentation for details).
+  If not specified, then CloudControl will a default selection of ciphers.
+  Each data center location has a "default cipher" string that will be used if the cipher is not explicitly defined.
+  The default cipher should work for most purposes.

 ## Attribute Reference